 Writing and singing.

 Shades auf Grey hovered long before I decided to dedicate a space for my thoughts.
 The blog birthed as a result of a vent-out from a page of my diary made public.
-Since its inception in 2013, Shades auf Grey is my altruistic companion that allows me to scribble within it anything and everything under the sun.
+Since its inception in 2013, Shades auf Grey is the altruistic companion that allows me to scribble within it anything and everything under the sun.